-Bile acids are essential endobiotics with numerous exocrine and endocrine functions.
+Bile acids are essential endobiotics that, due to their emulsifying effect, ensure the transport of lipophilic substances in the bile and the subsequent absorption of fats in the intestine.
+In addition, bile acids have numerous regulatory effects in intermediate metabolism.
+In liver diseases, bile acids often accumulate, and when physiological concentrations are exceeded, their toxic effects begin to dominate.
+Therefore, a comprehensively regulated cascade of enzymes and transport proteins in the liver and intestine ensures the enterohepatic circulation of bile acids and, by altering their activity, may prevent their excessive accumulation during liver or systemic diseases.
+Hence the need to study the factors that alter bile acid homeostasis and thus contribute to or prevent their toxicity.
 In this dissertation, we evaluate three factors that were suspected of modifying bile acid metabolomics: i) the effect of metformin in estrogen-induced cholestasis, ii) the role of MRP2 (multidrug resistance-associated protein 2) protein in the described risk of more frequent intrahepatic cholestasis in pregnancy, and iii) the excessive iron accumulation in the liver.

 Metformin has been tested for its potential use in women with gestational diabetes mellitus (GDM) who have a higher incidence of intrahepatic cholestasis (ICP).
 As an ICP model, we used experimental cholestasis induced in mice by administration of ethinylestradiol.
 Administration of metformin in this situation significantly increased bile acid concentrations in the systemic circulation, which reached values considered significantly toxic in pregnant women.
-These data suggest that the possibility of developing ICP is accentuated when metformin is used in pregnant women.
+The essence of the observed accumulation of bile acids was their reduced uptake from the portal circulation due to reduced expression of the NTCP transporter and reduced biliary secretion by the reduced BSEP transporter.
+These data suggest that the possibility of developing ICP is accentuated when metformin is used in pregnant women and that monitoring of bile acid plasma levels should be initiated in a timely manner.

 In another study, we demonstrated that the MRP2 transporter plays a significant role in biliary bile acid elimination and that the genetic defect itself caused an increase in the plasma concentrations in rats.
+This increase was due to the absence of MRP2 itself and concomitant induction of MRP3 and MRP4 efflux transporters on the blood pole of hepatocytes.
+Analysis of regulatory mechanisms identified the activation of the CAR-NRF2 (Constitutive androstane receptor-Nuclear factor erythroid 2-related factor 2) cascade as the leading cause of these changes.
 Estrogen administration to MRP2-negative rats resulted in a much more pronounced increase in bile acid plasma concentrations than was detected in estrogen cholestasis in control animals.
+This increase was due to a reduction in the Slco1a1 bile acid uptake transporter into hepatocytes and further induction of MRP4.
 Thus, for the first time, our experimental data explained the mechanisms of the more frequent occurrence of ICP in pregnant women with MRP2 transporter deficiency.